How I.M. Pei's Bank of China Tower changed Hong Kong's skyline

 Pei was commissioned in 1982 by the Beijing-based Bank of China to design its headquarters in Hong Kong, but construction did not start until 1985.

 There were many reasons for the delay.
 One of the biggest was the immense challenges posed by the location.
 On the surface, located in the political and financial nexus of the city's Central district, the land parcel of 1 Garden Road seemed to be greatly coveted.
 However, this had also been the address of Murray House, the Victorian building constructed in 1844 by the British Royal Navy as officers' quarters.
-It had been dismantled in 1982, due to the terrible legacy of its use as prison and execution facility during the Japanese occupation of Hong Kong between 1941-1945.
+It had been dismantled in 1982, due to the terrible legacy of its use as a prison and execution facility during the Japanese occupation of Hong Kong between 1941 and 1945.

 Murray House at its new location in Stanley, a town in Hong Kong, China.
 Credit: lamlam/Imaginechina via AP

 For I.M.
-Pei, the challenge of the site was not its past, but its present: the relatively small land parcel was surrounded on three sides by elevated roadways serving high-speed heavy traffic, meaning there was with no public pedestrian access possible.
+Pei, the challenge of the site was not its past, but its present: the relatively small land parcel was surrounded on three sides by elevated roadways serving high-speed heavy traffic, meaning there was no possible public pedestrian access.
 Then there was its awkward trapezoidal shape and the fact the site also had a deep north-south height difference.

 Pei and his associates spent nearly a year negotiating with governmental agencies to reshape the south side of the land plot.
 This allowed for the addition of an access way as well as a slightly larger building footprint with a straight north-south orientation.
-This was important to Pei as he wanted the tower to be oriented in the same direction with the other buildings in the surrounding, and more importantly, so that the front façade could face the Victoria Harbor to the north.
+This was important to Pei as he wanted the tower to be oriented in the same direction as the other buildings in the area, and for the front façade to face the Victoria Harbor to the north.

 Bank rivalry